samanthaandrews/samantha-andrews/make-space/index.md

 I'm not exactly a minimalist, but over the years I've noticed that keeping a clean and organized space gives me the time and energy to focus on the relationships creative projects that matter most.

-My decluttering and organizing style is non-judgemental, patient, and practical.
+My decluttering and organizing style is non-judgmental, patient, and practical.
 Hire me when you're ready to make space for what matters.

 ### Kitchen organization